shib1111111/SereneSounds/README.md

 ```bash
 streamlit run app.py
 ```
-Visit the provided local URL (usually http://localhost:8501) in your web browser to access the app.
-You can now search for movies and explore their details.
+Visit the provided local URL (usually http://localhost:8501) in your web browser to access the app. <br>

 or directly go to deployed server url : https://serenesounds.streamlit.app/